Vchitect/Latte/README.md

 ## Acknowledgments
-Video generation models are improving quickly and the development of Latte has been greatly inspired by the following amazing works and teams: [DiT](https://github.com/facebookresearch/DiT) and [U-ViT](https://github.com/baofff/U-ViT).
+Latte has been greatly inspired by the following amazing works and teams: [DiT](https://github.com/facebookresearch/DiT) and [U-ViT](https://github.com/baofff/U-ViT), we thank all the contributors for open-sourcing.

 ## License